11 min read

 - Too little frequency means that your target audience will not be able to remember the emotional connection your ad is trying to create.
 People are exposed to thousands of advertisements per day, making it easy for them to become drowned out.

-- The effective frequency splits the difference by delivering an ad enough to be memorable but not too much to become over-salsey, thus creating an emotional connection and trustworthy relationship with your buyer.
+- The effective frequency splits the difference by delivering an ad enough to be memorable but not too much, thus creating an emotional connection and trustworthy relationship with your buyer.

 Testing and optimizing until you reach your effective frequency is crucial for advertisers.